defaultuser0-nerd/NoMoreWind/README.md

 # NoMoreWind
-the wind is an opp (must be in a modded btw)
+### every1 hates the wind barrier so i removed it.

+needs
+ - newtilla